-- They have a certificate from a registered medical practitioner confirming the condition. - They are entitled to one of the following benefits: - the middle or the higher rate of the care component of Disability Living Allowance - the daily component of Personal Independence Payment at any rate - Attendance Allowance at any rate - Constant Attendance Allowance or - Employment and Support Allowance.
+- They have a certificate from a registered medical practitioner confirming the condition. - They are entitled to one of the following benefits: - the middle or the higher rate of the care component of Disability Living Allowance (or Child Disability Payment in Scotland) - the daily living component of Personal Independence Payment at any rate (or Adult Disability Payment in Scotland) - Attendance Allowance at any rate - Constant Attendance Allowance or - Employment and Support Allowance.